haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ![ETRS=TM35FIN](https://upload.wikimedia.org/wikipedia/fi/1/15/ETRSTM35FIN.png)
 (Hungry for more?
 Coordinate Reference Systems are described in more detail in the QGIS documentation: https://docs.qgis.org/3.4/en/docs/gentle_gis_introduction/coordinate_reference_systems.html)

+### GIS analysis types
+The most common GIS (Geographic Information System) analysis types can vary depending on the specific application and industry.
+However, some of the widely used and common GIS analysis types are:

+1.  **Spatial Query and Selection**: This analysis involves selecting or querying spatial features based on their spatial relationship with other features.
+It helps answer questions like "Which points are within a certain distance of a line?" or "Which polygons intersect a specific area?"
+2.  **Spatial Overlay and Intersection**: Overlay analysis combines multiple spatial datasets to create new datasets by intersecting, unioning, or differencing features.
+It helps identify areas of overlap, calculate areas, and analyze spatial relationships between different layers.
+3.  **Buffer Analysis**: Buffer analysis creates a proximity zone around a specific feature or set of features.
+It helps assess the impact or accessibility of certain locations, such as finding all points within a certain distance of a river or road.
+4.  **Network Analysis**: Network analysis focuses on analyzing and modeling networks, such as road networks or utility networks.
+It includes tasks like route optimization, shortest path analysis, service area analysis, and network connectivity analysis.
+5.  **Spatial Interpolation**: Interpolation methods estimate attribute values at unsampled locations based on values observed at nearby sampled locations.
+It helps create continuous surfaces from point data, such as generating elevation models or estimating pollution levels.
+6.  **Hotspot Analysis**: Hotspot analysis identifies statistically significant clusters or concentrations of spatial features.
+It helps identify areas of high or low values, such as identifying crime hotspots or disease clusters.
+7.  **Density Analysis: Density analysis calculates the density of spatial features within a specific area.
+It helps identify areas of high or low density, such as population density or density of specific events.
+8. Geocoding and Geolocation: Geocoding involves converting addresses or place names into spatial coordinates, while geolocation refers to determining the location of an entity based on its geographic features.
+These techniques are used for mapping, spatial referencing, and analysis.
+9. Spatial Regression: Spatial regression methods explore relationships between spatially referenced variables, considering spatial autocorrelation and spatial dependency.
+It helps understand how variables interact across space and can be used for predictive modeling or identifying spatial patterns in relationships.
+10. Thematic Mapping and Cartography: GIS analysis includes creating visually appealing and informative maps, charts, and graphs to visualize spatial patterns and analysis results effectively.

+These are some of the most common GIS analysis types, but the field of GIS offers a vast range of analysis techniques and tools that can be tailored to specific needs and applications.

 ---
 - Definition